DaeKwan-Ko/needle/README.md

 # NEEDLE
 Scripts for Gene Discovery and Validation in Non-Model Plant Species

-This repository contains scripts used in the paper by Ko and Brandizzi (currently under review).
+This repository contains scripts used in the paper by Ko and Brandizzi (10.1016/j.crmeth.2024.100963).

-Title: Advanced Pipeline for Gene Discovery and Validation in Non-Model Plant Species Using Network-Enabled Approaches
+Title: A network-enabled pipeline for gene discovery and validation in non-model plant species

 Overview